 Patients are encouraged to have their meals in the main dining room, which offers an excellent choice of dishes.
 Special dietary requirements are also catered for.

-If you would like to learn more about our drug and alcohol rehabilitation services in Macclesfield or near Macclesfield, contact Rehab 4 Addiction today on 0800 140 4690 or contact us through the website.
+If you would like to learn more about our drug and alcohol rehabilitation services in Macclesfield, contact Rehab 4 Addiction today on 0800 140 4690 or contact us through the website.
 We look forward to speaking to you in person.
-All information is communicated in strict confidence and your identity is kept anonymous when you attend our treatment centre in Macclesfield or near Macclesfield.
+All information is communicated in strict confidence and your identity is kept anonymous when you attend our treatment centre in Macclesfield.

 This article was written by Boris Mackey.
 You can connect with Boris online at LinkedIn or X.com.